LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

 This command will show you all the submitted jobs and their detail through an interactive Terminal UI (TUI).

+> To select and copy text hold the SHIFT or OPTION key.

 ## 🏆 Collect Results

 Once the jobs are completed, you will find all their data into the project sub-directory `SbatchMan/experiments`.